KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         reset_state_variables();
     }

-Final thing we need to do is, to check that jump button press which will start the game.
-We do this check only if player didn't start playing yet.
+Final thing we need to do is, to check for a jump button press which will start the game.
+We do this check only if player hasn't already started playing.

 .. code-block:: cpp